paulinegilg/caradoc/docs/en/gdpr/the-scope-of-the-gdpr.md

 ## What about outsourcing?

-The data controllers described by the establishment and targeting criteria, as well as their possible subcontractors, are all affected by the RGPD.
+The data controllers described by the establishment and targeting criteria, as well as their possible subcontractors, are all affected by the GDPR.

 The latter may be: